herankiros1-cmyk/SmartFlashcards/docs/final_reflection.md

- # Final Reflection - Smart Flashcard
+# Final Reflection – Smart Flashcards

 ## Section 1: Project Summary

 My project is a command-line flashcard study tool called **Smart Flashcards**.
-It lets the user creat flashcards with a question and answer, review them one by one, and save/load them using a file so the card stay between runs.
+It allows the user to create flashcards, review them, quiz themselves, and save/load the deck from a file so the cards stay between runs.

 **Features I implemented:**
-- Add new flashcards (question + answer)
+- Add new flashcards
-- Review flashcards one at a time and mark them correct/incorrect
+- Review flashcards (question → answer → mark correct/incorrect)
 - Save all flashcards to a text file
-- Load all flashcards from a file when the program starts
+- Load flashcards at program start
+- Basic quiz mode (user types answers and gets a score)
-- Automated tests for add, review, and save/load
+- Automated tests for adding, reviewing, and saving/loading

 **What my project does well:**
-- It has a clear, simple menu.
+- Simple and clear menu
-- The study flow makes sense: add → review → save → load.
+- Smooth workflow (add → review → quiz → save)
-- It doesn’t crash when there are no flashcards.
-- It keeps my flashcards even after I close the program.
+- Doesn’t crash on empty decks
+- Saves and loads consistently
+- Works reliably across multiple sessions

 ---

 ## Section 2: What Remains

-There are still some things I did not finish completely:
+Some features are not finished yet.

-**Not implemented or only partially implemented:**
+**Not implemented or only partly implemented:**
-- Quiz mode (a mode where the user types the answer and the program checks it)
-- Deleting a specific flashcard by question
+- Delete flashcard by question
-- Extra statistics (like total correct, accuracy percentage)
+- More advanced quiz answer checking
+- Statistics such as accuracy or total correct
-- More advanced error handling for bad file formats or corrupted files
+- Better error handling for corrupted files

 **Remaining bugs or issues:**
-- Quiz mode option is in the menu, but it still uses a TODO placeholder.
-- There is no option yet to remove a card if I don’t need it anymore.
+- Quiz mode does not update each flashcard’s stored correctness
+- No delete option yet
-- The file format is simple and does not handle edge cases like very long lines or special characters.
+- Save/load format is simple and could break with certain characters

-**What I would need to do to consider this project “complete”:**
+**What I would need to make this project fully complete:**
-- Fully implement quiz mode with answer checking and scoring.
+- Improve quiz mode
-- Add a “delete flashcard” feature from the menu.
+- Add delete flashcard feature
-- Improve error handling for file loading (for example, show a message if the file is missing or broken).
-- Add some basic stats, like number of cards and how many were marked correct.
+- Add simple statistics
+- Strengthen error handling

 ---